 In June, 2018 a Guardian article, Doctors Hail World First in Breast Cancer, reported that immunotherapy has now been used to save a 49-year-old woman with terminal breast cancer:

 On August 16, 2018 singer and activist Aretha Franklin died of pancreatic cancer.
 In an article in the Medical Journal of Australia's MJA InSight on the history of immunotherapy, which dates back to major hospitals in 1890s New York, I mentioned an immunotherapy bringing a complete remission in stage IV pancreatic cancer.
 That was in 2005, long before it also took actors Alan Rickman and Patrick Swayze, and Apple founder Steve Jobs.
 It's still not in development.

 On October 1, 2018 another professor on this petition, Dr. James Allison, the first to sign, was jointly awarded the Nobel Prize in Medicine for his advances in immunotherapy.

 Amazon's Jeff Bezos and his family have donated $55 million to Seattle's Fred Hutchinson Cancer Center for the development of immunotherapies.
 Bill and Melinda Gates have invested in a company focused on them.
 Former NYC mayor Mike Bloomberg has given $50 million to Johns Hopkins for an immunotherapy centre.
-A challenge on this petition has been taken by tennis legends Rod Laver, Chris Evert, and Martina Navratilova among others.
+A challenge on this petition has been taken by tennis legends Rod Laver, Chris Evert, Martina Navratilova, and Rafael Nadal among others.
 Five weeks before Alan Rickman lost his own fight, he selflessly made the first donation through the challenge for the first UK centre focused on immunotherapy.

 Please join us in calling for governments, the cancer industry, and cancer organizations to reorient the primary direction of funding, research, and treatment to the safest, most potentially effective immunotherapies in every cancer.
 Not trials for trials' sake, which has too often been the case in the past with chemo, radiation, and more.
 An overabundance of unwarranted trials only leads to lack of oversight and harm.
 And in conjunction with that prioritization, to make information on immunotherapy routinely and widely available to patients and caregivers.